Skip to Main Content

 Terra Cognita: Graduate Students in the Archive

-Cover of "Terra Cognita: Graduate Students in the Archives"Read about the landscape of archival research and the experiences of graduate students in archives and libraries around the world in this report from the Council on Library and Information Resources (CLIR).
+"Terra Cognita: Graduate Students in the Archives"Read about the landscape of archival research and the experiences of graduate students in archives and libraries around the world in this report from the Council on Library and Information Resources (CLIR).

 Between 2003 and 2015 more than 200 CLIR Mellon research fellows made 991 visits to 750+ libraries, archives, museums, archaeological sites, and private collections in 64 countries, and wrote 177 reports about their experiences.
 Read the full text online.